It’s a well-known fact that Australia is a backpacker’s paradise.

 - Network Nursing Agency

-Other popular websites dedicated specifically to backpacker jobs also includes:
+Another popular website dedicated specifically to backpacker jobs is http://www.backpackerjobboard.com.au/

 If you are looking to get a 12 month extension on your visa then you will need to complete the obligatory 88 days of work in a ‘specified industry in regional Australia’.